DOME-Marketplace/issuer-guide/README.md

       ![Credential Issuer New Credential Form](./assets/05-b.png)

 - **Complete the New Credential Form**
-    - Fill in the details (the current account will be only the Signer of the Credential)
+    - Fill in the details

       ![Credential Issuer New Credential Form](./assets/06-b.png)